cowprotocol/cow-sdk/src/trading/README.md

 console.log('Order created, id: ', orderId)
 ```

-### postSellNativeCurrencyTrade
+### postSellNativeCurrencyOrder

 CoW Protocol supports on-chain trades for selling blockchain native tokens (ETH for Ethereum).
 In this case, the order is created as an on-chain transaction.
 You don't have to think about the case when you use `postSwapOrder` function, it will be handled automatically.
-But if you need more flexible way to create an order to sell native token, you can use the `postSellNativeCurrencyTrade` function.
+But if you need more flexible way to create an order to sell native token, you can use the `postSellNativeCurrencyOrder` function.

 > We consider the order as native token selling order if the sell token has '0xeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee' address.